IQuOD/AutoQC/README.md

 [TBD]

 ##Notes
- - `ddt` is patched here to not append data serializations to the ends of test names.

  - `/demo` contains a simple demo of the testing pattern, with toy tests and data; not required for production code.